FjjDessoyCaraballo/minishell/README.md

 2. Made the headerfile minishell.h.
 Added some structs that will definitely change throughout the project.
 3. Currently the project is/was able to initialize the readline() without any extra functionalities.
 4. In total, four files have been added: init.c, exit_handler.c, line_handler.c, and main.c.
 Project had to come a halt because copying the env into a linked list became a bit troublesome.

+14.05.2024
+1. Extracted envp into a linked list, now all elements of the envp are accessible and easily managed for the future while still mantaining the original envp.
+2. Extracted the binaries folders path to a variable in the t_data struct into the char pointer bin.
+This will be useful later when looking for executable binaries and trying to pipe them.

+15.05.2024
+1. Added built-ins: env and pwd.
+Right now the lines are not being parsed, so there cannot be spaces before the instructions.
+There is urgent need to parse the line extracted by readline().
+2. ENV is properly printing the envp into the STDOUT.
+During the parsing it might be neccessary to parse out empty spaces.
+3. PWD is being printed into the STDOUT.
+During the parsing it might be neccessary to parse out the empty spaces.
 ```